The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Academic or community experiences

-Popular destinations include several European countries, Latin America, and increasingly Asia.
+Common destinations include Europe, Latin America, and, increasingly, Asia.

 Benefits for student-athletes

-While every program is different, international trips commonly offer:
+Every program is different, but international trips often offer:

 - Exposure to different playing styles